Assault In The Second Degree – Police – C.R.S. 18-3-203

 Inmates Charged With Second-Degree Assault, C.R.S.
 18-3-203

 A less common form of second-degree assault takes place when the government charges someone who is in jail.
 The district attorneys charge inmates with assault in the second degree when the inmates cause something, whether it is a bodily fluid, a foreign substance or even blood, to come into contact with a prison guard.
 The district attorneys in Aurora, Parker, Centennial and Golden, and throughout Colorado try to make examples of prisoners who are charged with this crime.
-Therefore, it is essential that you contact the attorneys at O'Malley and Sawyer, LLC, if you or a loved one has been charged.
+Therefore, it is essential that you contact the attorneys at Sawyer Legal Group, LLC, if you or a loved one has been charged.